OlegSubotin/next.js-original/README.md

-# 14. Improving Accessibility

-## Implementing Accessibility Best Practices with eslint-plugin-jsx-a11y and Next.js
+# 15. Adding Authentication

+## Understanding Authentication

-## Adding Server-Side Form Validation to Your Application
+## Adding Authentication to Your App with NextAuth.js

+## Utilizing Middleware for User Redirection and Route Protection

-## Utilizing the React useFormState Hook for Managing Form Errors and Providing User Feedback
+## Handling Pending States and Form Errors with React's useFormStatus and useFormState